Health benefits of oranges

-There are thousands of reasons why eating an orange a day is a good idea; they are low in calories but full of nutrients, they promote clear, healthy skin and can help to lower our risk for many diseases and conditions as part of an overall healthy and varied diet.
+Oranges are low in calories and full of nutrients, they promote clear, healthy, skin and can help to lower our risk for many diseases as part of an overall healthy and varied diet.

-Orange trees are the most cultivated fruit trees in the world.
-Oranges are a popular fruit because of their natural sweetness, wide variety of types and diversity of uses - from juices and marmalades to face masks and candied orange slices.
+Orange trees are the most commonly cultivated fruit trees in the world.
+Oranges are a popular fruit because of their natural sweetness, wide variety of types and diversity of uses, from juices and marmalades to face masks and candied orange slices.

-An orange has over 170 different phytochemicals and more than 60 flavonoids, many of which have been shown to have anti-inflammatory properties and strong antioxidant effects.6
+An orange has over 170 different phytochemicals and more than 60 flavonoids.
+Many of these have been shown to have anti-inflammatory properties and strong antioxidant effects.6

 One orange provides a range of vitamins and minerals; a staggering 130 percent of your vitamin C needs for the day.

-Maintaining a low sodium intake is essential to lowering blood pressure, however increasing potassium intake may be just as important because of its vasodilation effects.
-According to the National Health and Nutrition Examination Survey, fewer than 2 percent of US adults meet the daily 4700 mg recommendation.3
+According to the National Health and Nutrition Examination Survey (NHANES), fewer than 2 percent of US adults meet the daily 4700 mg recommendation.3

 Also of note, a high potassium intake is associated with a 20 percent decreased risk of dying from all causes.3